-Easily accessible on foot or by bike Waiheke island is less than a 30-minute ferry ride from the Auckland ferry terminal and perfect to visit no matter the time of year.
+Easily accessible on foot or by bike, Waiheke Island is less than a 30-minute ferry ride from the Auckland ferry terminal and is perfect to visit no matter the time of year.

 Goat Island aka Te Hāwere-a-Mak is a tiny island near to Auckland making it the perfect place to escape to for a half or full-day.

 The island is New Zealand’s first marine reserve and is chock full of Māori history.